 These are multi-disciplinary project team convened to address and reduce a specific disaster risk.
-The teams are convened by the primary role-player for the risk and supported by Disaster Risk Management Centre.
+The teams are convened by the primary role-player for the risk and supported by Disaster Management.
 In a less complex design these teams can be integrated with others to become technical task teams.

-Action: The primary role-players for specific hazards or disaster risks, in collaboration with the O.R.
-Tambo Disaster Risk Management Centre, will establish and manage risk reduction project teams as required or when requested by the Disaster Risk Management Advisory Forum.
+Action: The primary role-players for specific hazards or disaster risks, in collaboration with Chris Hani Disaster Management, will establish and manage risk-reduction project teams as required or when requested by the Disaster Management Advisory Forum.
 (Existing structures should be used as far as possible to prevent duplication and reduce the meeting burden on role-players.)